 All staff who have contact with children and families will have supervisions which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.

-16. Monitoring arrangements
+16. MONITORING ARRANGEMENTS

-This policy will be reviewed annually by the Trust Safeguarding Lead.
+This policy will be reviewed annually by Maria Anderson, Senior Director of Education.
 At every review, it will be approved by the full governing board.